 More than a matter of technology

 For instance, in the age of the Smart Factory, the ability to communicate with IT experts has become considerably more important.
 If, for example, a disruption occurs in a production unit, then a chemical technician must be able to recognize this and explain it to the IT expert.
-This doesn’t mean that we are now training our chemical technicians at Merck to become programmers.
+This doesn’t mean that we are now training our chemical technicians to become programmers.
 Instead, it’s about understanding the logic behind algorithms and be able to interpret the data.
 In order to promote the interdisciplinary competencies of our apprentices, during their vocational training with us they change departments every three months.

-At Merck, we’ve also developed effective tools to further the independent responsibility of our apprentices.
+We’ve also developed effective tools to further the independent responsibility of our apprentices.
 One of them is the so-called learning journey.
 In contrast to the past, we no longer give our apprentices instructions on how to perform every single step of their work.
 Instead, we define work objectives for each stop along the learning journey, equip our apprentices with all the tools they need, and give them the names of the relevant contacts.
 How the apprentices ultimately achieve the objective is their decision.
 Independence and independent responsibility are called for.
 The role of vocational training instructors has also changed as a result.
 They no longer act as teachers, but rather as coaches and mentors.

 Let’s actively shape occupations